colbyford/sparkitecture/README.md

 # Sparkitecture

-A Collection of Spark Scripts for Quick Deployment
+A Collection of "Cookbook-Style" Spark Scripts for Quick Deployment

 ## MLlib
 ### Prep Work